stilettogeek/stilettogeek/README.md

 💡 **What I Do:**
 The playbook has changed.
 I create solutions that help organizations operate efficiently, adapt confidently, and lead forward with analytics!
+So yes, I’m a nurse — and that lens shapes everything I build.
+From health to government to enterprise, I bridge clinical experience with innovation strategy.

 🛠️ **Current Focus Areas:**
 - AI in the cloud